karanxdeveloper/frontend-setup-with-backend/README.md

-This is a project where you build the backend and frontend and connect them to each other, this basic application explain how to make a small list of users using the frontend and backend.
+This is a project where i build the backend and frontend and connect them to each other, this basic application explain how to make a small list of users using the frontend and backend.